Polish citizenship through Jewish ancestry

 This interview with Polish Citizenship Specialist, Michał Petrus, on the topic of obtaining Polish citizenship through Jewish ancestry follows on nicely from our recent talk about the range of documents that exist which may prove one’s Polish citizenship through their ancestors.

-Michał is a genealogy enthusiast who’s been handling cases connected with confirming Polish citizenship by descent since 2019.
+Michał is a history and genealogy enthusiast who’s been handling cases connected with confirming Polish citizenship by descent and citizenship granted by the President of Poland since 2019.
 He represents Your Roots in Poland, a genealogical and citizenship company based in Kraków.

 The interview below is another fascinating read from both a legal and historical perspective.
 You will enjoy this one.